-Export Management And Compliance Programs Are Essential To Avoiding Export Violations
+Export Management And Compliance Programs Are Essential To Avoid Export Violations

 When taking a long road trip, the first step is typically to locate directions.
 Planning your exporting business around U.S. government compliance guidelines requires similar preparation to avoid export violations.